karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** Email began blurring boundaries between work and personal life as communication became constant and immediate.
 It raised early questions about privacy in digital communications and introduced the possibility of remote monitoring of correspondence.

-**Suggested Graphic:** A portrait photograph of Ray Tomlinson at his terminal, or a screenshot of an early email interface showing the pioneering use of the @ symbol.

 ## 1983: TCP/IP Standardization
 **Description:** On January 1, 1983, ARPANET officially switched to the Transmission Control Protocol/Internet Protocol (TCP/IP), creating a standardized method for different computer networks to communicate with each other.
 This "flag day" transition represented years of development and testing to create a truly universal networking language.